lm-sys/RouteLLM/README.md

 Out of the box, RouteLLM supports 4 routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair.

 The full list of routers:
-1. `sw_ranking`: Uses a weighted Elo calculation for routing, where each vote is weighted according to how similar it is to the user's prompt.
+1. `mf`: Uses a matrix factorization model trained on the preference data. (recommended)
-2. `bert`: Uses a BERT classifier trained on the preference data.
+2. `sw_ranking`: Uses a weighted Elo calculation for routing, where each vote is weighted according to how similar it is to the user's prompt.
-3. `causal_llm`: Uses a LLM-based classifier tuned on the preference data.
+3. `bert`: Uses a BERT classifier trained on the preference data.
-4. `mf`: Uses a matrix factorization model trained on the preference data.
+4. `causal_llm`: Uses a LLM-based classifier tuned on the preference data.
 5. `random`: Randomly routes to either model.

 While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well.
-For the full details regarding these routers, please refer to our [paper](https://arxiv.org/abs/2406.18665).
+For the full details, refer to our [paper](https://arxiv.org/abs/2406.18665).

 ## Configuration

-The configuration for all routers is contained in single YAML file, which is a top-level mapping from router name to the keyword arguments used for router initialization.
-An example configuration is provided in the `config.example.yaml` file - it provides the configurations for routers that have trained on Arena data augmented using GPT-4 as a judge, as discussed in our paper.
+The configuration for all routers is specified in single YAML file, which is a top-level mapping from router name to the keyword arguments used for router initialization.
+An example configuration is provided in the `config.example.yaml` file - it provides the configurations for routers that have trained on Arena data augmented using GPT-4 as a judge.
 The models and datasets used are all hosted on Hugging Face under the [RouteLLM](https://huggingface.co/routellm) and [LMSYS](https://huggingface.co/lmsys) organizations.

 ```yaml
 sw_ranking: